 This figure below is a schematic representation of the Cancer Cell Maps Initiative (CCMI) architecture and workflow within NDEx.
 If you have questions or would like to recommend additions/changes to this page, please Contact Us and the NDEx Team will be happy to help!

-There are several ways to load a network to your NDEx account as summarized in THIS PAGE:
+Currently, there are 2 ways to load a network to your NDEx account as summarized in THIS PAGE:

 First of all, load your networks in cytoscape using the CyNDEx App and make them look good by applying your favorite layout and visual style.
 Once your networks are saved back NDEx (again using the CyNDEx App), edit the network "profiles" and "properties" in NDEx to add: